Let's Go to Vegas

 "Let's Go To Vegas" is a song written by Karen Staley, and recorded by American country music artist Faith Hill.
-It was released in July 1995 as the lead single from the album It Matters to Me.
+It was released on July 21, 1995 as the lead single from the album It Matters to Me.

 Content

 In the song, the protagonist persuades her lover to elope to Las Vegas.

 Music video

 A video was released featuring Hill singing and dancing in skin tight PVC pants, a white T-shirt, and black satin outfits among typical Vegas icons such as an Elvis impersonator, Showgirls, and Casino fare.